 Students supply their own textbooks and other materials.
-Special tool kits are also required for the Automotive Technology, Electrical Technology, and HVAC&R programs.
-See the financial aid section of this catalog for more detailed information.
+Special tool kits are also required for the Automotive Technology, Electrical Technology, Computer Technology, Health Information Technology and HVAC&R programs.
+See the financial aid section of this catalog for more detailed information on prices.